Wicked Tuna: Episodes

-Ten complete seasons of Wicked Tuna have aired.
+Thirteen complete seasons of Wicked Tuna have aired.

 Wicked Tuna: Hooked Up

 These are replays of the original 25 episodes but with extra trivia boxes which contain additional insights into the fishermen's thoughts, attitudes, and personalities.
 Wicked Tuna: Outer Banks also has a Hooked Up version called Wicked Tuna: Outer Banks or Bust.

 Season winners

 Spin-off

 After season 2 of Wicked Tuna, Nat Geo announced a spin-off of the show set off the coast of the Outer Banks in North Carolina.
 The spin-off was named Wicked Tuna: North vs. South.
 Several vessels from the original show also appear in this version.

 Following the first season, Wicked Tuna: North vs. South was renamed Wicked Tuna: Outer Banks for its second season.

 Broadcast schedule

-The following table is an timeline overview of how both Wicked Tuna and Wicked Tuna: Outer Banks series have been released:
+The following table is a timeline overview of how both Wicked Tuna and Wicked Tuna: Outer Banks series have been released: